davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

     - **As a reminder,** you don't just want to generate a number between 0 and 9 as shown in the example above.
 It should be a random number between 0 and X, where X is the current amount of food currently in the stomach!

+  - `getAmountDigested` - Inputs nothing, and returns the total amount of food that the stomach has digested.

   - `toString` - Inputs nothing, and returns a String that summarizes the state of the stomach.
 This method does not print to the screen!
-In other words, you need to define a local `String` variable that is assigned something like `Ingested: <X>, digested: <Y>`, where `<X>` and `<Y>` refer to those respective  values that are stored in the instance variables.
+In other words, you need to define a local `String` variable that is assigned something like `Ingested: <X>, digested: <Y>`, where `<X>` and `<Y>` refer to those respective  values that are stored in those instance variables.

 <!-- - **Defensive Programming:** Our Stomach is not very robust to erroneous inputs.
 For instance, Try creating a new Stomach with a negative amount of food in it.
 It lets you!
 Now try ingesting a negative amount of food.
 It lets you!
 You need to fix these problems next.